-The programme is taught over 5 terms with 4 core units and 5 Common Units all of which are interdisciplinary across all the MA Fashion business programmes.
+The Masters in Luxury Fashion and Brand Management is taught over 5 terms with 4 core units and 5 Common Units all of which are interdisciplinary across all the MA Fashion business programmes

 Units

 Your course is composed of a number of units that each have a credit value.
 On successfully passing each of these units, you will gain credits that count towards the total needed for your degree.